fbpx

 Landlord Responsibilities and Tenant Rights

-California’s landlord-tenant law stipulates certain landlord responsibilities that include providing habitable housing, returning security deposits in a timely manner, and giving proper notice before entry.
-Tenants have the right to a habitable living environment, the right to privacy, and protection against unjust eviction.
-The California Tenants’ Guide explores these aspects in depth.
-Additionally, just cause eviction policies protect tenants from being evicted without a valid reason.
-Landlords should ensure they operate within these boundaries to foster a legal and ethical rental environment.
+Tenants have corresponding rights, including the right to a habitable living environment, the right to privacy, and protection against unjust eviction.
+Just-cause eviction policies protect covered tenants from being evicted without a valid reason, so landlords should operate within these boundaries to maintain a lawful rental environment.

 New to passive real estate investing?